SHIMMER-0039/credit-scoring/README.md

 All experiment scripts can be run individually, in any order.

-Data availability and provenance
+## Data availability and provenance
-Credit scoring dataset

 The raw datasets used in the experiments are located in:

 data-raw/